jmacglashan/burlap/README.md

 ## Compiling

 ### Maven
-The recommended builds sytem for BURLAP is [Maven](https://maven.apache.org/).
-If you have Maven intalled already then use the follow commands for the desired operation from the same directory as the code.
+The recommended build sytem for BURLAP is [Maven](https://maven.apache.org/).
+If you have Maven intalled already, then use the following commands for the desired operation from the same directory as the code.

 Create a jar file with sources and Java doc in the target directory (will be created):
 ```